keenanromain/DecemberCal/README.md

 The architecture uses CQRS, database triggers, SSE, `/healthcheckz` endpoints for container orchestration, NGINX for future hosting in a containerized cloud environment, and Docker-based isolation to create a decoupled system with real-time updates.
 Each service is orchestrated through a single `docker-compose.yml` file found in the root of this respository.

-A bird's-eye view of the project's general data flow:
+A bird's-eye view of the project's data flow:
 ```
 frontend -> write-service -> events table -> events_read table -> read-service -> SSE -> frontend
 ```